shinmoniee/hybrid-dns-resolution-with-amazon-route53-resolver/README.md

 ## Post-Deployment Steps

-After successfully applying the Terraform configuration, follow these steps to complete the setup:
+After successfully applying the Terraform configuration, follow these steps to complete the setup.

 **Reboot On-premises VPC Instances**
-The custom DHCP options set for the on-premises VPC requires a reboot of the EC2 instances to take effect.
+: The custom DHCP options set for the on-premises VPC requires a reboot of the EC2 instances to take effect.
 This step is crucial for proper DNS resolution within the on-premises environment.

 a.
 Connect to the AWS Management Console